Skip to content

 Contact

-You describe the problem.
-I do a 30-minute review to understand the workflow and whether AI can meaningfully improve it.
-If it looks promising, I propose a scope, timeline, and assessment plan.
-If it doesn't, I'll tell you — no charge, no pressure.
-The goal is to only take on work where the measurement will be worth publishing.
+Describe the problem.
+We do a brief evaluation to understand the workflow and whether it meets our research criteria.
+If it does, we propose a scope, timeline, and assessment plan.
+If it doesn't, we'll say so — no cost, no pressure.
+We only take on work where the measurement will be worth publishing.

 @